jbearce/new-site/docs/deployment.md

 21. Create a new environment named "Production", or if one already exists, edit it.
 Change "External URL" to point to your domain name, **including a trailing slash**.
 For example, `https://www.example.com/`.

 Going forward, whenever a change gets pushed to or merged in to master, you will be able to manually trigger the `deploy` pipeline to automatically fetch the latest code from GitLab!
 This will appear in GitLab under CI / CD > Pipelines.
-On the right side of the screen, a "Play" icon will appaer.
+On the right side of the screen, a "Play" icon will appear.
 Clicking this, you can click "deploy" to run the deployment task.